Medically reviewed on Jan 15, 2019

 The brain needs time to recognize what these sounds mean.
 This process is ongoing and is best achieved by wearing the speech processor continuously during waking hours.

-Cochlear implants use an external sound processor that you generally wear behind your ear.
-A transmitter sends radiofrequency signals to a surgically implanted electronic chip, the receiver and stimulator unit, which stimulates the auditory nerve with electrodes that have been threaded through the cochlea.
+Cochlear implants use an external microphone and speech processor that you generally wear behind your ear.
+Different styles are available.
+A transmitter sends radiofrequency signals to a surgically implanted receiver and stimulator unit.
+The unit stimulates the auditory nerve with electrodes that have been threaded into the cochlea.

 Results vary from person to person.
 Factors that can affect the outcomes of cochlear implantation include the age when hearing was lost and the length of time between hearing loss and cochlear implantation.